Cupprum/git-render/post.md

 *Visualization of [Unity Catalog](https://github.com/unitycatalog/unitycatalog) repository using custom code snippet with additional information.*

 ### Performance Considerations
 These couple of lines can be useful when analyzing small git repos.
 However if you try to run this code snippet against a larger code base, like trying visualize the git history of [CPython](https://github.com/python/cpython), it will take a very long time.
-I don't know how long it would take as i canceled it after couple of minutes.
-Luckily `git-truck` loads even larger projects very quickly.
+I canceled the execution after couple of minutes. git-truck loads even larger projects very quickly, therefore it is faster to install and execute git-truck compared to running the custom Python script and waiting for it to render everything.

+### TL;DR
+This site discussed two approaches of visualizing git repository evolution through treemaps:

+1. Using git-truck, a convenient open-source tool that quickly creates repository visualizations with a simple command.
+2. Creating custom visualizations using Python, by combining GitPython and Plotly libraries in just a few lines of code.

+These visualization techniques help developers understand repository structure, identify frequently modified files, and locate areas of high collaboration, making it easier to navigate new codebases.